 Do you lose weight with Bloom Greens?

 Bloom Greens is not specifically designed for weight loss efforts.
-While it contains ingredients that may support gut health and digestion, effects on weight may vary based on individual factors.
+While it contains ingredients that may support gut health and digestion, effects on weight may vary based on individual factors and would primarily need a healthy diet and exercise.
 Some users report feeling less bloated, which might lead to a temporary slimmer appearance, but it's not a weight management solution.

 Does Bloom Greens actually help with bloating?